Other Statutory Disclosures

 - Recruitment and Selection Policy

 - Disciplinary and Grievance Policy and Procedures

-The Redrow Educational Partnership offers resources, support and work experience to schools across the country.
+2. Redrow Educational Partnership - the partnership offers resources, support and work experience to schools across the country.
 The activities undertaken within this initiative aims to address stereotypes within the industry and highlight the wide spectrum of roles within the housebuilding industry.

-A number of our employees, including mentors within the mentor scheme, have attended training on unconscious bias and the importance of a diverse and inclusive workforce.
+4. Training - a number of employees, including mentors within the mentor scheme, have attended training on unconscious bias and the importance of a diverse and inclusive workforce.
 Mentors are encouraged to discuss the importance of these issues with their mentees in order to embed the message early on in the careers of our workforce.
 The more openly that these issues are discussed, the easier it is to create a culture of diversity across the Group.

-The Company is taking steps to create and sustain a diverse and inclusive culture across the Group and is committed to being proactive in working to attract and retain a more diverse workforce.
+The Company has taken steps to create and sustain a diverse and inclusive culture across the Group and is committed to being proactive in working to attract and retain a more diverse workforce.

 Charitable and Political Donations

 The Company recognises the difference it can create through its presence as a national housebuilder by developing thriving communities through supporting the local community and charitable projects.
 The Company and its employees are actively involved in fundraising activities for our selected charitable partners.